 Simple English definitions for legal terms

-Read a random definition: physical fact
+Read a random definition: Single-entry accounting

 A balance sheet is a financial statement that shows how much a company owns (assets) and how much it owes (liabilities) at a specific time.
 It also shows how much of the company belongs to its owners (equity).
 The assets are listed on one side and the liabilities and equity are listed on the other side.
 The two sides must be equal.
 The balance sheet is made every year, quarter, month, or when a company is sold to show how well the company is doing financially.